Posterior covariance information criterion for general loss functions: Introduction

-In this study, we develop a novel generalization error estimate that accommodates arbitrary loss functions.
-The proposed method employs the \textit{posterior covariance} to provide bias correction for empirical errors and presents an asymptotically unbiased estimator for generalization errors.
-It has several advantages over the previous methods.
-First, it avoids the importance sampling technique that is sensitive to the presence of influential observations (\citealp{Peruggia_1997}); therefore, it is numerically stable with respect to such observations.
-Second, it is theoretically supported by the asymptotic unbiasedness.
-Third, it avoids the computation of information matrices and their inverse matrices, which is often complicated and computationally unstable.
-These advantages are illustrated in applications of analytically tractable location-shift models and differential privacy-preserving learning (\citealp{Dwork_2006}).
+In this study, we develop yet another novel generalisation error estimate that accommodates general evaluation and score functions in line with Bayesian computation.
+The proposed method employs the \textit{posterior covariance} to provide bias correction for empirical errors and presents an asymptotically unbiased estimator for generalisation errors.
+The proposed method demonstrates significant computational and theoretical features.
+First, the proposed method can avoid the naive importance sampling technique that is sensitive to the presence of influential observations (\citealp{Peruggia_1997}); therefore, the proposed method is expected to be numerically stable with respect to such observations.
+Second, the proposed method is theoretically supported by its asymptotic unbiasedness.
+Third, and most importantly, users can simply subtract the posterior covariance to estimate the arbitrary generalization error, which is rooted in an important theoretical foundation discussed in the preceding paragraph and can avoid the unstable computation of information matrices and their inverse matrices.
+These advantages are illustrated in applications to differential privacy-preserving learning (\citealp{Dwork_2006}) (Subsection \ref{subsec:privacy}), the Bayesian hierarchical modeling (Subsection \ref{subsec:BHM}), the Bayesian regression in the presence of influential observations (Subsection \ref{subsec: influential observations}), the bias reduction of WAIC (Subsection \ref{subsec: bias reduction}), and the high-dimesitional models (Subsection \ref{subsec:highdimension}).